MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/13-implement-transitions-in-tsql.md

 COMMIT TRANSACTION;
 ```

+2. Run the modified code.
 The output message this time is:

 > (1 row affected)
 >